natcap/invest.users-guide/source/scenario_generator.rst

 The following are the details of the elements needed to run the tool.

-Quantity of change
+Quantity of Change
 ^^^^^^^^^^^^^^^^^^

 The quantity of change is determined indirectly by the demand for land and is estimated by stakeholders.
 The change value provided here is used as the goal and the tool converts all suitable pixels in order of priority until this goal is met for the cover or until all the available pixels are converted.
 For cover types that do not already exist in the initial landcover, the change quantity should be entered in absolute area units (Hectares).
 While this guide does not give explicit directions on how to estimate this quantity, users can use a variety of methods based on the level of sophistication they desire.
 As an example, the workshop facilitator or modeler can run an analysis of past land cover change to provide a basis of the magnitudes of change that are plausible in the landscape.
 However, the final values used in the tool should be determined by stakeholders and could differ from such empirical data.
 If taking a purely empirical modeling approach then there are other tools that may be better suited.

-Transition likelihood
+Transition Likelihood
 ^^^^^^^^^^^^^^^^^^^^^

 The likelihood that a given parcel is converted from one land cover type to another (transition likelihood) is defined by the stakeholders.
 This exercise is preferably done in a group setting.
 The stakeholders should select a few well understood transitions and determine how likely they are in the period under consideration.
 For example, they may consider the likelihood of grassland being converted to agriculture and on a scale of 0 to 10, and assign a value of 8.
 It is important that when doing this exercise the stakeholders consider the drivers which influence such a change and not consider constraints such as protection because these are considered separately.